Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Hyper-parameter Tuning

 \section{Hyper-parameter Tuning}

 We split the dataset into 80\% training, 10\% validation, and 10\% test sets using stratified sampling.
 On the validation set, we applied grid search hyperparameter tuning across all selected models.
 For each model, we explored a range of batch sizes (16, 32, 64) and learning rates (LR) from 1e-5 to 5e-5.
 For training with rationale, we varied the regularization parameter $\lambda$ from 0.1 to 0.7.
-After extensive tuning, the best performance was observed with $\lambda = 0.6$, which consistently delivered optimal results across all models.
+After extensive tuning, the best performance was observed with $\lambda = 0.7$, which consistently delivered optimal results across all models.
 Finally, for both types of training, we used batch size as 64, 2e-5 as LR, and the Adam optimizer, and obtained consistently strong results with 4 epochs.
+We used a standard Python 3 Google Colab (Pro) runtime with one L4 GPU for all experiments, including model training and explanation generation, over a total duration of approximately 14 hours.